Florida State Road 836: Interstate 395

+The 1.183 mi section of SR 836 connecting I-95 in the west with the MacArthur Causeway (SR A1A) in the east is also designated and signed as Interstate 395 (I-395), with SR 836 becoming an unsigned highway.

-I-395 heads east as an elevated, six-lane expressway into downtown Miami.
+I-395 begins at the Midtown Interchange, continuing east from the Dolphin Expressway as a non-tolled, elevated, six-lane expressway into downtown Miami.
 The feeder lanes from I-95 to eastbound I-395 make up a separate three lane ramp to the right of I-395, with the exit to US 1/US 41 being a left exit from the I-395 lanes and a right exit from the I-95 feeder lanes.
 The feeder lanes then merge into three lanes, heading east towards the MacArthur Causeway, with I-395 and SR 836 terminating just east of an entrance ramp with US 1 (SR 5)/US 41, and continuing as SR A1A.

 Tolls

 The Dolphin Expressway is an all-electronic toll road that only accepts tolls via SunPass transponders or billing by the toll-by-plate at double cost.
 The toll road does not accept cash.
 Toll gantries are located along the expressway and on interchange ramps, eliminating all "free movement" sections that existed in the past.
 As of November 15, 2014, the total toll for traffic traveling along the expressway from Northwest 137th Avenue to Interstate 95 is $2.40 for SunPass users, and $4.80 for Toll-by-Plate users.